HTTP API Reference Guide

 Description: Returns JSON-formatted sensor diagnostic information.

-The log list will contain all trigger and clear alert events.
+The log list will contain all alert trigger and clear events.
 An alert-clear event has the same attributes and values as its corresponding trigger event, apart from the realtime and cursor attributes which will have increased, since an alert-clear event will always be received after an alert-trigger event.
 The log list has a length limit of 32 events in the form of a FIFO (First in First Out) queue.
 When the log list length limit is reached and a new event is added the oldest event is deleted.

-In addition to the active and log lists, get_alerts also returns a next_cursor field.
+also returns a next_cursor field.
 Every alert event has a cursor attribute, which increments for every alert event logged.
 This can be used to track the alert activity that has been viewed and reduce message bandwidth.
-To do this, users are recommended to save the next_cursor field when calling get_alerts and then use that value as the cursor argument on the next get_alerts call to fetch only new log entries.
+To do this, users are recommended to save the next_cursor field when calling GET /api/v1/sensor/alerts

-A valid value for mode is either summary or default.
+A valid value for mode is either summary

 Additional Information: